ndom91/ndom91/README.md

 ## Hi there 👋

 I'm Nico Domino, command-line warrior and open sourcerer.
 During the day I'm a fullstack javascript developer at [Checkly](https://checklyhq.com).
-Together with an awesome team, I'm helping to make active monitoring and end to end web app testing kick ass!
+Together with an awesome team, we're helping to make active monitoring and end-to-end web app testing kick ass!

 ### Currently Working On..

-In the evenings, I am currently working on a redesign of NewTelco's company homepage (original - [`newtelco.com`](https://newtelco.com), new (staging) - [`newtelco.dev`](https://newtelco.dev)).
-The original site was built on wordpress by a third-party freelancer.
-Since I've got a good bit of experience in the [jamstack](https://www.netlify.com/jamstack/) world, I wanted to bring that project in-house and replace it with a jamstack / headless CMS based site.
-After narrowing down the surprisingly large field of headless CMS providers, our new Gatsby + DatoCMS project was [born](https://github.com/newtelco/newtelco-dato) 🎉!

-Another side project I've recently begun working on is [hessisch-ipsum 🇩🇪](https://hessisch-ipsum.de) - A hessisch (German Dialect spoken in and around Frankfurt) Lorem Ipsum generator!
-If you've got any more hessisch source text I can use I'd be happy about any and all PR's 😄
+🦝 [Checkly](https://checklyhq.com) and various side projects that you can find listed below..

 ### Github Statistics